-In December 2016, the FDA granted Breakthrough Therapy designation to Tonmya for the treatment of PTSD.
+In December 2016, the FDA granted Breakthrough Therapy designation, or BTD, to Tonmya for the treatment of PTSD.
 The Breakthrough Therapy designation request was based on the preliminary clinical evidence of Tonmya 5.6 mg on military-related PTSD in the AtEase study.
+In March 2019, the BTD for Tonmya for PTSD was rescinded because the IA results of the HONOR study did not meet the criteria for the BTD granted in December 2016.
+The rescission of BTD of Tonmya for PTSD does not alter our plan for developing and obtaining regulatory approval for Tonmya, and we expect it will have minimum impact on our future interactions with the FDA.